Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

     2. As a first-time visitor I want to be able to navigate through the page in a ease and clear way.

         1. The website has an easy to understand area, the navigation bar clearly state the two other pages purpose.
-        2. The second page link takes the user to the recipe area also clearly stated.
+        2. The second page link takes the user to the gallery area also clearly stated.
         3. Contact page is an area where users will be abe to provide their information in order to join the kefir community.

     3. As a first-time visitor I want to find on the site all the social media links, so I can check if the site is trustworthy.
 Also, I would like see the real          testimonials that help me understand the benefits of the product.